holoviz/holoviz/doc/Roadmap.rst

    files, and could enable new classes of high-performance interactive features.

-2. **Integrating 3D surface and volume rendering into PyViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib <http://holoviews.org/reference/elements/matplotlib/TriSurface.html>`__ or
+2. **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib <http://holoviews.org/reference/elements/matplotlib/TriSurface.html>`__ or